Stories Matter Foundation presents the 7th Annual CHIRBy Awards, a ceremony honoring the “literary gold” writers of Chicago.

 - oh, you thought this was a date?! by C. Russell Price

 - Energy Never Dies: Afro-Optimism and Creativity in Chicago by Ayana Contreras

 - The Emergency: A Year of Healing and Heartbreak in a Chicago ER by Thomas Fisher

 - Crying in the Bathroom: A Memoir by Erika L Sanchez

 THE NOMINEES FOR STORY OR ESSAY ARE:

-Named after the Chicago Review of Books‘ founder, Adam Morgan, the Adam Morgan Literary Citizen Award is given to a person who has made outstanding contributions to Chicago’s literary scene.
-For 2021, Adam was honored to name Kathleen Rooney for her work with Poems While You Wait and Rose Metal Press.
+Named after the Chicago Review of Books‘ founder, Adam Morgan, the Adam Morgan Literary Leadership Award is given to a person who has made outstanding contributions to Chicago’s literary scene.
+This year’s recipient is Jeff Deutsch.

 “I’d love to present this year’s award to Jeff Deutsch, for his leadership at the Seminary Co-op, his forthcoming republishing of Leon Forrest’s Divine Days, his advocacy for independent bookselling (including his own book), and his support for the entire Chicago literary community.”